haskell/hackage-security/README.md

-1. When a new signed package is introduced, the Hackage admins need to create and sign a new `targets.json` that lists the package author keys and appropriate delegation information.
+1. When a new signed package is introduced, the Hackage admins need to create and sign a new `targets.json` that lists the package author keys and appropriate delegation information, as well as add corresponding entries to the top-level delegation file.
 However, once this is done, the Hackage admins do not need to be involved when package authors wish to upload new versions.

 2. When package authors upload a new version, they need to sign only a single file that contains the information about that particular version.